koonox/nav-editor/README.md

 If run sucess, nav-editor will listen to default port `80`

+> You should allow access to port 80 in the inbound rules of your security group

-Open your browser (e.g., Chrome) and visit the following URL to access the nav-editor:
+Visit the following URL in your browser (e.g., Chrome) to access the nav-editor:

 `https://your_server_ip`